davidbarbi3r/MyPortfolio/src/content/post/en/configuration-DNS.md

 ---
 publishDate: 2024-02-12T00:00:00Z
 title: Practical Guide for Effective DNS Configuration
-excerpt: Properly configuring your DNS records is crucial for ensuring that your clients can find your website and that emails sent from your mail server don't end up in your clients' spam folders.
-A guide to effective DNS record configuration.
+excerpt: Have you ever discovered that your professional emails are ending up in your clients' spam folders?
+Or that potential clients are getting lost trying to access your website due to incorrect redirects?
+These common issues can often be symptoms of poor DNS configuration.
 image: '~/assets/images/dns-config.jpg'
 category: Blog
 tags: